-Recommended Preparation: "C" grade or higher or "Pass" in WWTR 102 or equivalent.
+Recommended Preparation: "C" grade or higher or

+"Pass" in WWTR 102 or equivalent.

 Study of the hydraulics necessary in the operation of water and maintenance plants and systems.
-Consideration of the types of pumps used in water/wastewater service, their operational characteristics and maintenance, and the problems common to their use.
-CSU component identification, schematic interpretation, motors, transformers, relays and test equipment will be studied.
-Includes automated process control devices and an overview of current technologies.
-CSU
+The types of pumps used in water/wastewater service, their operational characteristics and maintenance, and the problems common to their use will be explored.